Meet the Love Island 2023 summer edition cast

 Speaking about interesting facts about himself, he said: “I’m deaf in my right ear.
 I’ve got a tattoo next to my left one that symbolises strength and power in my good one.”
 He also said he is best mates with former Love Island star Toby Aromolaran.

-Tyrique is coupled up with Leah, after previously being coupled up with Ella.
+Tyrique is coupled up (again) with Ella, after previously being briefly coupled up with Leah,

 Ella Thomas